UKGovernmentBEIS/Open-Regulation-Platform-Law-Citation-Network/README.md

 The **_legislation.csv_** file contains a list of all the legislation used in _**citation_scrape**_.
 It contains the type of act, the year and the number of act.
+## Requirements
+requirements.txt details all used python libaries from across the notebooks